Thank you for your interest in volunteering at Ontario Shores Centre for Mental Health Sciences (Ontario Shores).

 The second half of the General Orientation will be dedicated to completing your mandatory learning modules.
 The following Mandatory Training eLearning Modules must be completed prior to commencing Volunteering activities at Ontario Shores:

 - Emergency Preparedness

 The second day Volunteers are required to complete a 4-hour Safe Management Group Training session before starting their volunteer placement.
 This training provides a unique and proactive approach that enables staff and volunteers to manage individuals who are showing signs of escalation.
 Participants will learn skills most appropriate to their everyday duties.

 The test at the end of the SMG session is optional for volunteers.
 Volunteers who do complete and pass the test will receive a Certificate of Training.

 Registration for General Orientation and Safe Management Group Training is completed through Volunteer Services.

 Step Six: Placement

-Volunteer placements are arranged through the Coordinator of Volunteer Services.
+Volunteer placements are arranged through the Volunteer Services Specialist.
 Depending on the placement, additional training / orientation with an experienced volunteer or staff member may be required.
 New Volunteers are asked to participate in one of three areas before moving forward to a specifically requested placement on a Unit.

 NOTE: Costs associated with completion of the Police Reference Check/Vulnerable Sector Screening, or Health Screening outside of Ontario Shores, is the sole responsibility of the applicant.